 Wasted Ad Spend: This is the most obvious impact.
 A significant portion of your budget is siphoned off by publishers with no intention of providing real customers.
 Your money is spent on clicks that will never, ever convert.

 Corrupted Data & Flawed AI: Your analytics are flooded with junk traffic.
 Your CTR might look high, but your conversion rate, bounce rate, and session duration will be terrible.
-This poisons the data that Google's Smart Bidding algorithms rely on, causing them to make poor optimization decisions.
+This poisons the data that Google's Smart Bidding algorithms rely on, causing even the best PPC Optimisation Tool to make poor decisions.

 Damaged Brand Reputation: Your brand's ads appearing on low-quality, spammy MFA sites can damage your reputation and associate your business with untrustworthy content.